-The first session will explore generic drug markets, including considerations that may preclude entry after relevant patents have expired.
+The first session explored generic drug markets, including considerations that may preclude entry after relevant patents have expired.
 Panelists will discuss price and non-price factors that may influence entry in these markets.
-The second session will evaluate intermediaries in the pharmaceutical supply chain, focusing on pharmacy benefit managers (PBMs) and group purchasing organizations (GPOs).
-Panelists will discuss how the contractual relationships between intermediaries, manufacturers and health plan sponsors ultimately affect the prices consumers pay for prescription drugs.
-Throughout the day, speakers will discuss means to encourage entry and eliminate competitive impediments in prescription drug markets.
+The second session evaluated intermediaries in the pharmaceutical supply chain, focusing on pharmacy benefit managers (PBMs) and group purchasing organizations (GPOs).
+Panelists discussed how the contractual relationships between intermediaries, manufacturers and health plan sponsors ultimately affect the prices consumers pay for prescription drugs.
+Throughout the day, speakers discussed means to encourage entry and eliminate competitive impediments in prescription drug markets.

 To aid our analysis of these issues and various proposals intended to address them, the staff of the Federal Trade Commission seek public comment from interested parties.
 In particular, we invite comment on the following questions: